KwameTaylor/Simple-Python-Chatbot/README.md

 ## Kwame V. Taylor, Codeup Student 2020, Darden Cohort

+**Currently**: Taking a break from coding intents to study up on neural networks, tkinter, keras.

+---

 Creating a simple Python chatbot using natural language processing and deep learning.

 To run the chatbot, download this repo and then use ipython in your terminal to run chatgui.py.